 Since 1997, incoming first-year students at Appalachian State University have been asked to read a book as part of their orientation to the university.
 By participating in the Common Reading Program, students establish a common experience with other new students that will help develop a sense of community with their new environment and introduce them to a part of the academic life they are beginning at Appalachian.
 This program is an exciting facet in Appalachian's orientation of new students to life on campus.

-We will feature author Elizabeth Rush for a series of online events throughout the academic year; the first event will be during the last week of September 2020.
-The year-long Common Reading experience will also include a variety of related activities, lectures, and events.
+Appalachian will welcome Nora Krug for a series of year-long virtual events beginning in mid- September, 2021.
+The year-long Common Reading experience will include a variety of activities, speakers, and events.
 Details will be made available as they become finalized.
 Check the Common Reading website for updates and other information.